Free Printable: Low Carb & Keto Food ListGet It Now

 Tap underlined ingredients to see where to get them.
 Please turn Safari reader mode OFF to view ingredients.

 Tap on the times in the instructions below to start a kitchen timer while you cook.

 Preheat the oven to 425 degrees F (218 degrees C).
 Grease a baking sheet well.

 Cut the cauliflower into florets, then slice the florets thinly to make "chips".

-Toss the cauliflower chips with the avocado oil and taco seasoning.
+Toss the cauliflower chips with the avocado oil and 1 teaspoon taco seasoning.

 Arrange the cauliflower chips in a single layer on the baking sheet.
 Roast in the oven for about 20 minutes, until browned and crispy on the edges.

-Meanwhile, brown the turkey sausage in a skillet over medium-high heat for about 10-12 minutes, until meat is cooked through and most of the sauce absorbs into the meat.
-Break part to crumble as you cook.
+Meanwhile, brown the turkey sausage in a skillet over medium-high heat for about 10-12 minutes, breaking apart to crumble as you cook, until meat is cooked through.
+Add the taco seasoning and stir until combined.

 When the cauliflower is done, flip the pieces over.
 Crumble the taco seasoned turkey sausage over the nachos.
 Top with red onion and tomatoes, then shredded cheese last.